ypcd/gstunnel/README.md

 It is not recommended to use gstunnel as a complete substitute for VPN (openvpn, ipsec, etc.).

 Gstunnel is just a lightweight network encryption pipeline, which only provides limited security.
 The security is lower than mainstream VPN products such as openvpn and ipsec, and cannot replace mainstream VPNs.

+Compared with traditional VPN, gstunnel also has some security advantages. gstunnel is just an ordinary user-mode program and does not require a dedicated vpn driver (usually a kernel-mode driver with the highest authority).
+Therefore, even if gstunnel has serious security vulnerabilities, under normal circumstances, it will not endanger the security of the entire operating system.
+The dynamic key of gstunnel has better security than the static key used by traditional VPN.

+The gstunnel encrypted tunnel can be a long connection or a short connection, and the specific performance depends on the connection characteristics of the carried service.
+If the business connection is a long connection, the encrypted tunnel will also remain a long connection.
+If the business connection is a short connection, the encrypted tunnel will be a short connection.

+A business connection of the gstunnel client, in the mt mode, will produce 4 business coroutines; in the non-mt mode, will produce 2 business coroutines.

+A service connection of the gstunnel client corresponds to a separate and exclusive encryption key, and each service connection uses a different encryption key.
+If the gstunnel client has 10 business connections, there will be ten different encryption keys, and each encryption key is responsible for the encryption and decryption of a business connection.

+Supported platforms:
+windows, linux, mac os

 Supported applications: